The Eden Bulletin

 I’ll compare #PristinePlanet Credits to carbon credits, with which you will likely be familiar.

-In the same way that carbon credits are purchased by carbon emitters (e.g., airlines) from entities that remove carbon from the air (e.g., landowners who plant trees), so #PristinePlanet Credits will be purchased by packaging emitters (e.g., supermarkets) from entities that remove packaging from the ground (e.g., environmental protection organisations).
+In the same way that carbon credits are purchased by carbon emitters (e.g., airlines) from entities that remove carbon from the air (e.g., landowners who plant trees), so #PristinePlanet Credits can be purchased by packaging emitters (e.g., supermarkets and take-aways) from entities that remove packaging from the ground (e.g., environmental protection organisations).

 A specimen Environmental Stewardship Credit Certificate